A slow rise has best flavor, but there’s a quick method too!

 5 cups or so unbleached white, whole wheat or spelt flour

-Feed your starter in the morning.
-In early afternoon, mix together a cup of this fed starter, water, sugar, and yeast.
+Feed your starter the night before you want to bake.
+In the morning, mix together a cup of this fed starter, water, sugar, and yeast.
 (Return the rest of the starter to the refrigerator).
 Stir well and let rest for ten minutes.

 Add the flour a cup at a time, as well as the salt.
 You might not need the entire amount, you might need a bit more, it all depends on your flour and the humidity of the day.
 Turn it out onto a floured board, and start kneading.
 I usually have the last cup in reserve and use as needed when the dough starts to get too sticky, so use it a sprinkle at a time, as you knead the bread to keep it from sticking to your board or marble.
 You can also “knead” this in your standing mixer fitted with the dough hook – even faster.